ShoyebOP/facebook-auto-messenger/README.md

 3. Share your database with the integration

-4. Copy the database ID to your `.env` file
+4. Copy the datasource ID to your `.env` file

 ## 💻 Usage